 What I liked about the story was just like predictive analytics, all the statistics focused on solving one problem, and that is getting the best trade-off against a precise outcome.
 In this case, get the most wins with the least money — aka, Return on Investment.
 It was the book I would give to our sales managers saying “Like sports?
 Like making money?
 Here’s a book for you!”

-Here we’ll not review the book, the movie or Brad Pitt’s performance.
-Instead I’d like to share what we can learn about building a great sales team using analytics:
+Here we’re not reviewing the book, movie or Brad Pitt’s performance.
+Instead I’d like to share what Moneyball teaches us about building a great sales team using analytics:

 It took a series of calculated steps to determine that wins were driven not by batting average but on-base and slugging percentage.
 How did they discover that?
 Set the outcome first and then run “simulations” of various predictors until one comes the closest.
 For sales managers, if exceeding quota is the desired outcome, then run several individual and combination factors of sales rep behavior until you find one that is the closest predictor.